Biathlon: Broadcasting

 Biathlon events are broadcast most regularly where the sport enjoys its greatest popularity, namely Germany (ARD, ZDF), Austria (ORF), Norway (NRK), France (L'Équipe 21), Finland (YLE), Estonia (ETV), Latvia (LTV), Lithuania (LRT), Croatia (HRT), Poland (TVP), Ukraine (UA:PBC), Sweden (SVT), Russia (Match TV, Channel One), Belarus (TVR), Slovakia (RTVS), Slovenia (RTV), Bosnia and Herzegovina (BHRT), Bulgaria (BNT), and South Korea (KBS); it is broadcast on European-wide Eurosport, which also broadcasts to the Asia-Pacific region.
 World Cup races are streamed via the IBU website.

 Biathlon records and statistics

 The IBU maintains biathlon records, rules, news, videos, and statistics for many years back, all of which are available at its web site.

 Health risks

-Biathlon is known to be a sport with a low risk of injuries or accidents, similar to cross country skiing.
-Incidental injuries through shots led to higher safety standards.
+Biathlon is generally considered to be a sport with a low risk of injuries or accidents, as is also the case with cross-country skiing.
+While some injuries from firearms accidents were more common in the past, these led to higher safety standards.
+Biathletes, as endurance athletes, have an elevated risk of eating disorders.

-Athletes in competitions usually benefit from a low body weight, therefore professionals have a high risk of eating disorders.
-Popular athletes who suffered from them were Miriam Neureuther, Elisa Gasparin and Lena Häcki-Groß.
-A study about female norwegian junior athletes from 2016 also proofed the high amount of cases among them.
-Paul Schommer suffered from an eating disorder as a junior athlete too.